Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/analytics/data-visualizations/fields/calculated-fields/overview.md

 included in the *Data Editor*, you can add them by clicking/tapping on the *+* button next to *Values*.
-Since post-calculated fields are created only by using aggregated values, you will first need to select an aggregation from the dropdown list to be executed on the data field.
+Since post-calculated fields are created only by using aggregated values, you will first need to select an aggregation from the drop-down list to be executed on the data field.

 <img src="images/post-calculated-field-new-calculated-field-dialog-adding-fields.png" alt="Adding fields in the calculated field screen" class="responsive-img" width="90%"/>